k8debug/vpk/README.md

 # VpK - Visual parsed Kubernetes
 <br>

-<b>VpK</b> was created as the result of needing a tool to understand what is defined in all those Kubernetes yaml files.
+<b>VpK</b> was created as the result of needing a tool to understand what is defined in Kubernetes.

 <b>VpK</b> is comprised of a server and browser features.
 The server portion is a node.js application that reads and parses Kubernetes definition 'yaml' files.
 The browser portion uses javascript and BootStrap.
 Communication between the browser and server use both http and web sockets.